plusls/oh-my-minecraft-client/README_EN.md

 ## Feature

-### Only empty hands destroyed the scaffold
+### Disable Break Scaffolding

-Players can only break scaffolding whth empty hand.
+Player can only break the scaffolding with the items in **breakScaffoldingWhiteList**.

-### Only empty hands descend in the scaffold
+### Disable Move Down In Scaffolding

-Players can only descend on scaffolding whth empty hand.
+Player can only move down in scaffolding when the item of **moveDownInScaffoldingWhiteList** in hand

 ### Forced break cooling